-- She was told NOT to start a new chart as the bleeding on Days 22 25 was not a true period. - As suspected, the bleeding led immediately into ovulation and the temperature rose after it. - Her TRUE period came 13 days later, on Day 40.
-So in fact, it ended as a 39 day cycle, with "ovulation bleed" occurring on days 22 25.
+She was told NOT to start a new chart as the bleeding on Days 22 - 25 was NOT a true period.
+She must simply wait and see what followed.
+As suspected, the bleeding led immediately into classic fertile raw egg-white type mucus, ovulation occurred and the temperature rose.
+13 days later, her TRUE period came.
+So in fact, it ended as a 39 day cycle, with "ovulation bleed" occurring on days 22 - 25.